Skip to content

 Versioning convention

 • Major (X.0.0) — breaking changes in API or architecture.
-Rare in the 0.x phase.
+Reserved for future big shifts.

 Pre-release tags (-alpha, -beta, -rc) are not used.
 Releases are always stable.